Jeremy Treglown: Biography

 Treglown also wrote the first full biography of Roald Dahl, and initiated and, with Deborah McVea, co-edited the online index of previously anonymous contributors to the TLS.
-A Fellow of the Royal Society of Literature, he has been a member of the Society's Council and has served as chair of the judges of the Booker Prize, Whitbread (now Costa) Award and other prizes.
+A Fellow of the Royal Society of Literature, he has been a member of the Society's Council and has served as chair of the judges of the Booker Prize, the Whitbread Award and other book prizes.
 Among various research posts, he has been a Visiting Fellow of All Souls and Fellow of the New York Library's Cullman Center for Writers and Scholars, and of the Rockefeller Center, Bellagio.

 He is currently researching the history of the Arvon Foundation.

-In 1970 he married Rona Bower (they met in an OUDS production of Romeo and Juliet in which she was Juliet, he Mercutio).
+In 1970, Treglown married Rona Bower (they met in an OUDS production of Romeo and Juliet in which she was Juliet, he Mercutio).
 They were divorced in 1982.
-In 1984 he married Holly Eley (née Urquhart), an assistant editor at the TLS, who died in 2010.
-In 2013 he married Maria Alvarez, a philosopher at King's College, London.
-He has a son, three daughters and seven grandchildren.
+In 1984, he married Holly Eley (née Urquhart), an assistant editor at the TLS, who died in 2010.
+In 2013, he married Maria Alvarez, a philosopher at King's College, London.
+He has a son, three daughters and eight grandchildren.